CAST & CREW

-Hinaleimoana Wong-Kalu is a Kanaka Maoli teacher, or kumu, cultural practitioner and community leader.
-She was born in the Nu’uanu district of Oʻahu and educated at Kamehameha Schools and the University of Hawaiʻi.
+Hinaleimoana Wong-Kalu (Story Creator and Narrator) adapted this short film from KUMU HINA, a feature documentary about her work as a Kanaka Maoli teacher, cultural practitioner and community leader.
+Hina was born in the Nu’uanu district of Oʻahu and educated at Kamehameha Schools and the University of Hawaiʻi.
 She was a founding member of Kulia Na Mamo and Cultural Director of a public charter school dedicated to using native Hawaiian culture, history and education to develop and empower the next generation of warrior scholars.
 She is currently a cultural advisor and Chair of the O‘ahu Island Burial Council, which oversees the management of Native Hawaiian burial sites and ancestral remains.
 In 2014, Hina announced her bid for a position on the board of the Office of Hawaiian Affairs, the first transgender candidate to run for statewide political office in the United States.

 Dean Hamer (Co-Producer/Director) is an educator, scientist emeritus at the National Institutes of Health, New York Times Book of the Year author, and Emmy Award-winning filmmaker with a long history in communicating complex and controversial ideas to diverse publics.
 He formed Qwaves with his spouse Joe Wilson to make documentaries that emanate from the voices of those on the outside, that inspire creativity, that incite us to abandon our comfortable role as spectators and compel us to question and to act.
 Their work, which has been supported by Sundance, PBS, Pacific Islanders in Communications and the Ford Foundation, has won awards at film festivals around the world and used by a wide range of schools and community organizations.
 In addition to his film work, Hamer is the author of several best selling nonfiction books, a consultant for BBC and Discovery ,and a sought-after lecturer and guest on TV documentaries and news shows including Nightline and Oprah.
 In 2011, Dean and Joe moved to the north shore of O‘ahu, Hawai‘i to begin work on a series of films about Pacific Islander voices, history and culture.